Assistance Animal Pass

 This isn't an exhaustive list.
 You can find out more about the test at the links below:

-In Victoria your animal doesn’t need to complete a Public Access Test, but we strongly recommended that your trainer use the requirements as a guide to minimum standards of behaviour and hygiene.
+In Victoria your animal doesn’t need to complete a Public Access Test, but we strongly recommended that your trainer use the requirements as a guide to minimum standards of behavior and hygiene.

 All Victorian public transport operators accept Assistance Animal Passes from other states.
 You don’t need to apply for a Victorian Assistance Animal Pass.